FALL 2019, THE EVIDENCE FORUM, WHITE PAPER

 Features of an RWE Protocol

-Although a real-world study protocol addresses the same principle elements of a clinical trial protocol, there are fundamental differences based on the nature and design of non-interventional studies.2 The content of these protocols can vary widely according to study objectives and design requirements, nevertheless, there is common content to all non-interventional research protocols, which is presented in Table 1.4-9
+Although a real-world study protocol addresses the same principal elements as a clinical trial protocol, there are fundamental differences based on the nature and design of non-interventional studies.2 The content of these protocols can vary widely according to study objectives and design requirements, nevertheless, there is common content to all non-interventional research protocols, which is presented in Table 1.4-9

 Key Considerations and Challenges of an RWE Protocol